crabnebula-dev/devtools/SECURITY.md

 ### Considered Threats

-#### Fileystem Exposure
+#### Filesystem Exposure

-The client exposes a set of gRPC APIs which allow to preview sources from the local fileystem of the system to be inspected.
+The client exposes a set of gRPC APIs which allow to preview sources from the local filesystem of the system to be inspected.
 The APIs only allow access to the files in the application source code project directory.
 It has no access outside of this directory.

 #### Resource Exhaustion

-Generating traces creates additional resource consumption but the amount of additional resources allocated on the client system are negligable.
+Generating traces creates additional resource consumption but the amount of additional resources allocated on the client system are negligible.
 The inspection view could allocate significant resources if events are spammed and could in worst case lead to blocking usage in the inspection client but it is considered more of an UX issue than a security impact issue.